GetDutchie/brick/docs/introduction/about.md

-# About

-An intuitive way to work with persistent data in Dart.

 ## What is Brick?

 Brick is an extensible query interface for Dart applications.
 It's an [all-in-one solution](https://www.youtube.com/watch?v=2noLcro9iIw) responsible for representing business data in the application, regardless of where your data comes from.
 Using Brick, developers can focus on implementing the application, without [concern for where the data lives](https://www.youtube.com/watch?v=jm5i7e_BQq0).
 Brick was inspired by the need for applications to work offline first, even if an API represents your source of truth.